 Note

 KeyValue is a symmetric key known to the sender and receiver of the signed packet, and is not included in the Signature.
 It is the application’s responsibility to ensure that the receiver already knows the KeyValue and will use it to verify the packet.
-As stated in in [RFC2104], Section 3, keys less thant 32 bytes are strongly discouraged.
+As stated in in [RFC2104], Section 3, keys less than 32 bytes are strongly discouraged.

 This type of signature ensures strict provenance of a Data packet, provided that the signature verifies and the signature issuer is authorized to sign the Data packet.
 The signature issuer is identified using the KeyLocator block in the SignatureInfo block of SignatureHmacWithSha256.